Last Updated: April 2026

 How Does the Z-Morh Tunnel Change Things for Travelers?

 This is a big development that happened in January 2025.
 The 6.5 km long Z-Morh Tunnel (now officially renamed Sonamarg Tunnel) was inaugurated by PM Modi on January 13, 2025, and is now fully operational.
-This tunnel provides all-weather connectivity between Srinagar and Sonamarg, bypassing the landslide and avalanche-prone stretch that used to cause problems.
+This tunnel provides all-weather connectivity between Srinagar and Sonamarg, bypassing the landslide and avalanche-prone stretch between Gagangir and Sonamarg that used to cause serious problems every winter.

 What does this mean for you as a traveler?
-It means Sonamarg is now accessible throughout the year, even in winter months.
-The tunnel reduces travel time on this stretch from a couple of hours to just 15 minutes.
-No toll tax is charged for using this tunnel.
+It means Sonamarg is now accessible throughout the year, even in the deepest winter months.
+The tunnel cuts the travel time on this stretch from a couple of hours to around 15 minutes.
+No toll tax is charged for using this tunnel as of April 2026.

 What Is the Status of the Zojila Tunnel Project in 2026?

-The Zojila Tunnel is the game-changer that everyone is waiting for.
+The Zojila Tunnel is the game-changer that every Ladakh traveler is waiting for.
 Once completed, this 14.15 km long tunnel will bypass Zojila Pass entirely and provide year-round connectivity between Sonamarg and Drass.
-Combined with the already operational Z-Morh Tunnel, this will effectively make the Srinagar Leh Highway an all-weather road.
+Combined with the already operational Z-Morh Tunnel, this will effectively make the Srinagar Leh Highway an all-weather road for the first time in history.

 Where Can I Track Srinagar Leh Road Status in 2026?